Computer security: Security measures

 Today, computer security consists mainly of preventive measures, like firewalls or an exit procedure.
 A firewall can be defined as a way of filtering network data between a host or a network and another network, such as the Internet.
 They can be implemented as software running on the machine, hooking into the network stack (or, in the case of most UNIX-based operating systems such as Linux, built into the operating system kernel) to provide real-time filtering and blocking.
 Another implementation is a so-called physical firewall, which consists of a separate machine filtering network traffic.
 Firewalls are common amongst machines that are permanently connected to the Internet.

 Some organizations are turning to big data platforms, such as Apache Hadoop, to extend data accessibility and machine learning to detect advanced persistent threats.

-In order to ensure adequate security, the confidentiality, integrity and availability of a network, better known as the CIA triad, must be protected and is considered the foundation to information security.
+In order to ensure adequate security, the confidentiality, integrity and availability of a network, known as the CIA triad, must be protected and is considered the foundation of information security.
 To achieve those objectives, administrative, physical and technical security measures should be employed.
 The amount of security afforded to an asset can only be determined when its value is known.